JacopoPan/a-minimalist-guide/READMORE-Part3.md

 $ ./Africa_001.sh  -ResX=640 -ResY=480 -windowed
 ```

+> UE 4.24 uses Vulkan drivers by default, but they can consume more GPU memory.
+If you get memory allocation errors, then you can try switching to OpenGL using `-opengl`

 ### Using AirSim Python APIs with Anaconda

 AirSim exposes [Python aAPIs](https://microsoft.github.io/AirSim/apis/) to control vehicles—the use AirSim's C++ APIs is detailed below in this guide)—and, as of May 2020, Python 3.5 (or newer) and Anconda are recommended for their use